Chrif16/guitar-controller/README.md

 <img width="993" height="607" alt="Screenshot 2026-05-29 115152" src="https://github.com/user-attachments/assets/8f72498d-4469-490f-b43d-f04cd79ec6b3" />
-this parrt is optional if you want to build it yourself but it helps with asthetics button model by Bhavesh on grabcad bolt model by Facocero on thingiverse
+this parrt is optional if you want to build it yourself but it helps with asthetics button model by Bhavesh on grabcad battery case model by PENNEL Patrice on grabcad bolt model by Facocero on thingiverse

 # Wiring